swilgosz/hanamimastery/data/episodes/13-dry-container-tips.md

 Now my code is much cleaner and makes much more sense.

-And more importantly, it works without issues!
+**And more importantly, it works without issues!**

 ![List of articles loaded from DB](/images/episodes/13/articles-list.png)

 ### Container debugging tips.

-Before I'll wrap-up this episode, let's take a quick look at the container debugging.
+It all seems very nice and easy, but it's because **I exactly knew how my repositories are loaded**, and under what keys they'll appear after the update.

+**But what if you actually want to figure that out?**

 Loading dependencies by using a container is an extremely powerful thing.